Browsing Tag

 Built at the behest of Jesuit priest Massimiliano Massimo, whose family had owned the land prior to the construction of Rome’s Termini Station, Palazzo Massimo was constructed between 1883 and 1887.

-Also near the Baths of Diocletian you’ll find the stunning Palazzo Massimo alle Terme.
+Near the Baths of Diocletian you’ll find the stunning Palazzo Massimo alle Terme.
 This is another of Rome’s great treasures not found on many traveller’s itineraries.
 The Palazzo Massimo gives visitors a rare look into what life was like for upper class Romans during the empire’s heyday.

 Detail of one of the many beautifully preserved mosaics on display at Palazzo Massimo alle Terme.